VTUL/VTDR_RepositoryServices/README.md

 Provenance log created in step 4 is updated by the curator

 **Step 11** Add metadata to dataset on repository platform and Step(11a): Record metadata changes in provenance log:
-* Run README.rtf to create a README file.
-Upload this file to the client's record.
+* Run the script CreateUploadReadme.py to create a README file and upload to the client's record.

 **Step 12** Publish dataset on repository platform and step (12a) Record dataset publication in provenance log:
 Item is published on [VTDR](https://data.lib.vt.edu/)